 Have you heard this story:

-Billy Smith, Los Angeles Kings goalie (1971-72).
-His rookie season was in L.A. as the fifth-round pick in the 1970 draft got into five games in the 1971-72 season, gave up 23 goals, and lost three times.
-He was the No. 3 netminder behind Gary Edwards and Rogie Vachon (who would go to the Hall of Fame).
-Smith was made available in the 1972 expansion draft.
-The New York Islanders grabbed him.
-In 17 seasons there, the team won four Stanley Cups (1980, ’81, ’82 and ’83, and lost in ’84), Smith won the Vezina (in ’82), Jennings and Smythe (in ’83), went into the Hockey Hall of Fame in 1993, and was named to the NHL’s Top 100 players of all time roster in 2017 (one of 15 goalies).
+A fifth-round pick by the Kings in the 1970 draft, Smith got into five games as a rookie in the 1971-72 season, gave up 23 goals, and lost three times.
+As the No. 3 netminder behind Gary Edwards and Rogie Vachon, Smith was made available in the 1972 expansion draft, and the New York Islanders grabbed him.
+In 17 seasons there, the team won four Stanley Cups (1980, ’81, ’82 and ’83, and lost in ’84), Smith won the Vezina (in ’82), Jennings and Smythe (in ’83), went into the Hockey Hall of Fame in 1993.
+He was named to the NHL’s Top 100 players of all time in 2017, one of the 15 goalies honored.

 We also have: